mesosphere/mergebot-test-dcos/README.md

 # DC/OS - The Datacenter Operating System

-The easiest way to run microservices, big data, and containers in production.
+T he easiest way to run microservices, big data, and containers in production.

 # What is DC/OS?